Making the Most of Our Goats' Milk Supply

-Processing/Cooking time: 10 minutes (after 10 lbs. pressure is built)
+- Processing/Cooking Time: 10 minutes (after 10 pounds pressure is built)

 Have ready all of your equipment (clean, of course), except jars, such as: